folio-org/mod-circulation/doc/guide.md

 # Guide

+This is a guide meant to help you both use the `mod-circulation` module and enable you to contribute to the module.

 ## Storage

 This circulation module has no persistent storage of its own.
 Therefore, it should be used in combination with another module that offers such a storage, for example `mod-circulation-storage`.
-For the current version this `mod-circulation-storage` offers an interface (API) for storing:
+For the current version, this `mod-circulation-storage` offers an interface (API) for storing:
 * fixed due date schedules
 * loan policies